Alternative Miss World: History

 The following Alternative Miss World in 1981 was the largest yet organised and it was held at the Grand Hall of Olympia in West Kensington, London.
 The scale of this event left Logan with a debt of £25,000, but he was helped by donations, including a painting from David Hockney.
 This event was later broadcast on Channel 4.
-In 1986, Logan intended to use Chislehurst Caves in south east London as a venue, however, protests from the locals concerned about AIDS forced its relocation at short notice to the Brixton Academy.
+In 1986, Logan intended to use Chislehurst Caves in south east London as a venue, however, protests from the locals concerned about AIDS forced its relocation at short notice to Brixton Academy.

 Although the competition is open to both men and women, it was only in 1986 that the first woman won – Jenny Runacre as Miss National Geographic.
 The previous year's competition was won by a robot created by Bruce Lacey, Miss ROSA BOSOM (Radio Operated Simulated Actress Battery or Standby Operated Mains), which was first designed for a theatre production in 1966.
 The 1998 Alternative Miss World was won by 75-year-old Russian woman, Miss Pani Bronya, who became its oldest winner.
 There has been a significant Russian presence since 1995, and the 2018 competition was won by the Russian performance artist Andrey Bartenev as Miss UFO.
+After decades of entering the Alternative Miss World since its debut, Logan's adopted sister Janet Slee (as Miss Golden Girl) won for the first time in 2022, the contest's fiftieth anniversary.